Dolly Parton Speaks To WSJ. Magazine About Launching Her Fragrance, How She Avoids The Gym + More

 The Covid-19 shutdown did little to stall Dolly Parton’s hustle.
-During lockdown the country music star released a Christmas album; a Netflix holiday musical; a 35-hour, 19-DVD box set of various career highlights; Songteller, a book collecting her lyrics and detailing her songwriting career; a baking line for Williams Sonoma; and a signature ice cream (strawberry pretzel pie) with Jeni’s Splendid Ice Creams.
+During lockdown the country music star, who reportedly has a net worth of $350 Million according to Celebrity Net Worth, released a Christmas album; a Netflix holiday musical; a 35-hour, 19-DVD box set of various career highlights; Songteller, a book collecting her lyrics and detailing her songwriting career; a baking line for Williams Sonoma; and a signature ice cream (strawberry pretzel pie) with Jeni’s Splendid Ice Creams.
 Dolly Parton 2021.

 Not only that, Dolly Parton, 75, tells WSJ.
 Magazine that she broadcast videos of herself reading children’s bedtime stories, earned her second consecutive Grammy for best contemporary Christian music performance/song, topped 150 million donated books for Imagination Library (her program that provides books to children) and donated $1 million to Vanderbilt University Medical Center to help fund research for Moderna’s coronavirus vaccine.
 When Dolly Parton got the Moderna shot in March she posted a picture to her social media with the caption, “Dolly gets a dose of her own medicine.”

 Parton’s penchant for busyness, even during a pandemic, is, she explains, part of her nature.
 “It’s a way of life for me,” Dolly Parton says to WSJ Magazine.
 And while her star power has never waned—she’s one of the top five most appealing female celebrities in the U.S. according to her Q Score, a common marketing metric—it has, in the past few years, broadened via social media, reaching younger generations who may have otherwise been unfamiliar with her music.
 At a time when Americans find themselves in a continual state of disagreement, Parton retains an innate ability to bridge divides among seemingly disparate communities.